|Compatibility:||IdSurvey 8.0||IdSurvey 8.9|

 In Supervisor you can not only display the connection time of the interviewer but also the working time and inactivity time.
-Auto-sleep is the system that detects the inactivity of the interviewers.
+Idle detection is the system that detects the inactivity of the interviewers.

 How it works

-If the interviewer does not perform any activity or no mouse movement is detected for a few minutes, IdSurvey activates Auto-sleep.
+If the interviewer does not perform any activity or no mouse movement is detected for a few minutes, IdSurvey activates Idle detection.

-The Supervisor dashboard shows the agent in Auto-sleep and the time is considered as Idle time instead of working time.
+The Supervisor dashboard shows the agent in idle and the time is considered as Idle time instead of working time.

-If the interviewer clicks the button, Auto-sleep is immediately deactivated: idle time stops and work time resumes.
+As soon as the interviewer resumes working in the IdSurvey window – simply by moving the mouse – Idle detection is immediately deactivated: idle time stops and work time resumes.

-If the interviewer is inactive for another 10 minutes, the system performs an automatic logout.
+If the interviewer is inactive for 30 minutes, the system performs an automatic logout.

-For greater data accuracy, Supervisor translates the last Auto-sleep event as a logout, updating the connection time and idle time.
+For greater data accuracy, Supervisor translates the last Idle detection event as a logout, updating the connection time and idle time.